yamt/midonet-kubernetes/doc/mapping.md

 Besides, it would create MidoNet Route objects on the cluster router, to every addresses on the Node, either ExternalIP or InternalIP,

+Also, it adds the node to the MidoNet tunnel zone, using Node's first InternalIP as the tunnel endpoint.

 Kubernetes Pod
 --------------